 Chicken Maqluba is not served alone, it’s typically served with either plain yogurt or a salad, including Arabic Chopped Salad (Salata Arabiyeh), Cucumber Yogurt Salad | Khiyar Bi Laban, or Fattoush.
 Choose yogurt to add a creamy refreshing condiment to the dish, or opt for a salad for a healthy vegetarian side dish.

 While the rice dish tastes heavenly, however, it is incredibly rich and filling, making it perfect to pair with a healthier and lighter side dish such as salad.
-Chicken Maqluba is typically enjoyed with these two side dishes, taking the dish into a whole new level!
+You can enjoy Chicken Maqluba is typically enjoyed with these two side dishes, taking the dish into a whole new level!

 Your New Favorite Homemade Dish